-Between 1988 and 2020, numerous steps have been taken in implementing the Bologna Process and in structuring a European Higher Education Area.
+Between 1988 and 2023, numerous steps have been taken in implementing the Bologna Process and in structuring a European Higher Education Area.
 What will the next decade look like?
-The education ministers of the 48 countries participating in the Bologna Process are scheduled to hold another conference in November 2020.
-What course will the ministers choose to navigate?
-How will they want to further structure the European Higher Education Area?
-The closing communiqué will clarify which themes will be prioritised.
+In November 2020, the education ministers of the countries participating in the Bologna Process had another conference in Rome.
+The Rome communiqué stated that priority would be given to inclusion, digitalisation, innovation, and sustainability.

-The communiqué will obviously cover themes such as inclusion and innovation.
-Higher education in the European Higher Education Area should become more accessible to everyone, irrespective of religion, gender, skin colour, socio-economic background or disability.
+Higher education in the European Higher Education Area must become more accessible to everyone, irrespective of religion, gender, skin colour, socio-economic background or disability.
 The higher education sector is also expected to demonstrate innovative capacity, so that it can continue to contribute to solving the global social challenges in the next decade.
 To that end, the Sustainable Development Goals will serve as a reference framework and a source of inspiration.